jennjwang/cs1710-curiosity-model/README.md

 **What are you trying to model?
 Include a brief description that would give someone unfamiliar with the topic a basic understanding of your goal.**

 This project models Connect Four, a two-player strategy game played on a 7x6 grid.
 Players take turns dropping pieces into columns, with the pieces stacking in the lowest available row.
 The objective is to form a line of four pieces in a row either horizontally, vertically, or diagonally.
 The model enforces the game rules and verifies conditions for valid moves and win detection.
-In this project, we exploring the winning conditions for the two players as a way to identify the best strategy in each position.
+In this project, we explored gane states where players had guaranteed wins.

 ## Model Design and Visualization